 Smaller backpacks with a maximum of 40-litres capacity are great for taking as carry-on only if you can fit in everything you need.
 They are perfect for short trips or ultra-lite backpacking adventures and can be combined with a day pack as a personal carry-on item if you need some extra space.

-I have the 40 litre Osprey Fairview pack for women which I have used as my main luggage for weekends away, and I often use as it a carry-on when checking in a larger suitcase for longer trips.
+I also have the 40 litre Osprey Fairview pack for women which I have used as my main luggage for weekends away, and I have also used as it a carry-on when checking in a larger suitcase for longer trips.
 The Fairview is designed for women, and the men’s equivalent is the 40 litre Farpoint which is just as good.

 YOU MAY ALSO LIKE: The Best Carry-On Travel Backpacks